-In December 2016, we entered into a commercial paper program (the Program), under which we may issue unsecured commercial paper notes.
-Amounts available under the Program may be borrowed, repaid and re-borrowed, with the aggregate face or principal amount of the notes outstanding under the Program at any time not to exceed \$600 million.
+We have a commercial paper program (the Program), under which we may issue unsecured commercial paper notes.
+On July 17, 2017 we amended the Program to increase the maximum amounts available that may be borrowed, repaid and re-borrowed to an aggregate face or principal amount of the notes outstanding of \$1.0 billion, as compared to \$600 million prior to the amendment.
 The maturities of the notes can vary, but may not exceed 397 days from the date of issue.
 The notes are sold under customary terms in the commercial paper market and may be issued at a discount from par or, alternatively, may be sold at par and bear interest at rates dictated by market conditions at the time of their issuance.
-The proceeds from the issuance of the notes will be used for general corporate purposes.
-As of April 28, 2017, we had commercial paper notes outstanding with an aggregate principal amount of \$500 million, a weighted-average interest rate of 1.26% and maturities ranging from 7 days to 38 days.
+The proceeds from the issuance of the notes are used for general corporate purposes.
+As of April 27, 2018, we had commercial paper notes outstanding with an aggregate principal amount of \$385 million, a weighted-average interest rate of 2.29% and maturities ranging from 19 days to 32 days.

-In connection with the Program, we entered into a new senior unsecured credit agreement that expires on December 10, 2021, and we terminated our existing credit agreement that had been scheduled to expire on December 21, 2017.
-The new credit agreement provides a \$600 million revolving unsecured credit facility that serves as a back-up for the Program.
+In connection with the Program, we have a new senior unsecured credit agreement that expires on December 10, 2021, and we terminated our existing credit agreement that had been scheduled to expire on December 21, 2017.
+The new credit agreement, which as amended on July 17, 2017, provides a \$1.0 billion revolving unsecured credit facility that serves as a back-up for the Program.
 Proceeds from the facility may also be used for general corporate purposes, providing another potential source of liquidity to the extent that the credit facility exceeds the outstanding debt issued under the Program.
 The credit agreement also includes options that allow us to request an increase in the facility of up to an additional \$300 million and to extend its maturity date for two additional one-year periods, both subject to certain conditions.
-As of April 28, 2017, no borrowings or letters of credit were outstanding under this facility and we were in compliance with all associated covenants.
+As of April 27, 2018, we were in compliance with all associated covenants in this agreement.
+No amounts were drawn against this facility during any of the periods presented.